-- 1. Open Connect to a Network by clicking the Start Button. and then click Connect To. - 2.
-In the Show list, click Wireless. - 3.
-In the list of available wireless networks, click the wireless network you would like to connect to, then click Connect. - 4.
-You may be prompted to enter a security key in order to connect to the network. - 5.
-Enter in the security key corresponding to the wireless network, and click OK.
+1. Open Connect to a Network by clicking the Start Button.
+Start Connect To.

+2. In the Show list, click Wireless.

+3. In the list of available wireless networks, click the wireless network you would like to connect to, then click Connect.

+4. You may be prompted to enter a security key in order to connect to the network.

+5. Enter in the security key corresponding to the wireless network, and click OK.